RungeZhai/LGDelayedTaskManager/README.md

 A manager allows you to register a task in the form of `block` or `selector` and fire later.

 ##Usage
-Just include the following 4 files:
+Just include the following 4 files in your project:

 `LGDelayedTaskManager.h`